 - Flood Risk: the Council is responsible for surface water flooding and produced a Local Flood Risk Management Strategy in 2015.
 Action has been taken in all but one of 6 'hotspots' identified and plans for works at the remaining site have been approved.
 Flash flooding from extreme rainfall events is likely to be an increasing but unpredictable risk.
 The Environment Agency is responsible for fluvial flooding and we are working with the Agency to address our main fluvial flood risks from the Thames, though the Agency's decision not to proceed with the Reading & Caversham Flood Alleviation Scheme raises questions about how to address the inherent flood risk which remains.
 In progress - Heatwave risk: various local agencies, including the Council and National Health Service (NHS), participate in the Berkshire Heatwave Plan and England Heatwave Plan.
 These plans were recently tested in the July and August 2022 heatwaves but data is awaited on the public health outcomes.
 As the severity and frequency of hot weather events increases, however, more action will be needed to protect vulnerable people and infrastructure.
 Changes to working practices to protect staff will also be needed (e.g. refuse crews were sent out an hour earlier to avoid the heat of the day in summer 2022) In progress - Extreme weather events: service continuity plans are in place to help prepare for such events but it will be important to ensure that these reflect the changing risk profile associated with climate change and extreme weather.
-In progress - Climate impact assessment in decision-making: a protocol for climate impact assessment in Committee reports is now in place and being used by report authors this includes tests to that decisions are taking account of key climate impacts such as extreme heat, storms and flood risk, and the need to adapt to them.
+In progress - Climate impact assessment in decision-making: a protocol for climate impact assessment in Committee reports is now in place and being used by report authors this includes tests to ensure that decisions are taking account of key climate impacts such as extreme heat, storms and flood risk, and the need to adapt to them.
 Compliance with the requirements for climate impact assessment in Committee reports will be audited shortly.
 In progress - Planning policy and new development: the Reading Local Plan includes policies on climate change adaptation (CC3) and flood risk (EN18) designed to ensure that new development is resilient to climate impacts.
-The Local Plan monitoring process should enable assessment of how well these policies are being applied, and the Local Plan review provides an opportunity to revisit policies which may support resilience to climate impacts In progress - An internal audit process in February 2022 giving 'reasonable assurance' but the report highlighted the need for the Council to develop a more comprehensive climate change adaptation plan for its own services work on this is now underway with the aim of completion within the next few months.
+The Local Plan monitoring process should enable assessment of how well these policies are being applied.
+In progress - An internal audit process in February 2022 giving 'reasonable assurance' but the report highlighted the need for the Council to develop a more comprehensive climate change adapta Go back for its own services - work on this is now underway with the aim of completion this financial year.
 In progress

-Failure to deliver zero carbon commitments
+Risk: Failure to deliver zero carbon commitments